ajhb/stp/README.md

         This variable provides an abstraction of the device being tested, it is initialized to a pexpect object that uses a serial connection to communicate with the board being tested.
 With this variable the test script is able to send strings to board via platform.send(..), platform.sendline(...), etc and wait for other strings from the board via platform.expect(....) for more information see http://pexpect.sourceforge.net/pexpect.html and http://www.noah.org/wiki/pexpect

+    - power_cotroller
+        This variable provides an abstraction to an equipment that controls the power supply/switch used to power cycle/reset the device being tested.
+This object provides the reset(), switch_on(), and switch_off() functions to cycle, turn on and turn of the device being tested.

 5.4) PYTHON FUNCTIONS/VARIABLES EXPECTED BY STP from Test Cases
     - testresult
         Dictionary that must be defined by test case script to return test case results to STP.